ProjectMOSAIC/mosaicCalc/cran-comments.md

 `mosaic` will need to be updated to depend on `mosaicCalc` as well.
 These are `statisticalModeling` and `fastR`.
 These are begin updated simultaneously and will be submitted ASAP after this is on CRAN.

+## Other notes

+The title and description have been expanded as per your request.